FAQs – FREQUENTLY ASKED QUESTIONS ABOUT BEER + BUBS CHILDBIRTH EDUCATION AT THE PUB, BIRTH CLASSES FOR DADS

 This is an information session, not facilitated group counselling.
 Your Beer + Bubs presenter will talk through informative but entertaining content during which you may ask questions whenever you like, as long as it is relevant.
 Over dinner, you will be able to chat with other men in the same father-to-be boat or ask questions of your presenter.
 After dinner there is more content presented to the group with more opportunity for questions.
 You can stay afterwards to ask more questions if you like.
 The format is not a workshop-style talk through your feelings but rather a pacey information session where you can ask the burning questions.

-What do I get for my sixty-five bucks?
+What do I get for my seventy-nine bucks?

 A memorable night!
 The info session goes for an hour, then we break for dinner.
 Your cover price includes a hearty pub dinner (you buy your own drinks).
 After dinner we have another one hour power session.
-It will be the best fifty-five bucks you spend during the whole pregnancy.
+It will be the best seventy-nine bucks you spend during the whole pregnancy.
 What a bargain.
 Tell your friends.

 At what stage during the pregnancy should I come to a Beer + Bubs session?